AngeloEspinoza/quadrotor-model-and-control/README.md

 ### Changing the initial and desired configurations
 Both the initial and desired configurations can be modified in the ```parameters.m``` script.

-## Plots
+## Charts
-At the end of each simulation plots with the results will be displayed in order to see the behavior of the quadrotor along the time $t$.
+At the end of each simulation charts with the results will be displayed in order to see the behavior of the quadrotor along the time $t$.
 For this, I've implemented charts of the three Euler angles to see what's going on.
-It's also worth to point out that the same plots can be seen in the Simulink simulation through the scopes placed at the right part of the diagram.
+It's also worth to point out that the same charts can be seen in the Simulink simulation through the scopes placed at the right part of the diagram.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/40195016/182979211-934d1000-aaf2-42c2-9636-d21dcf2ea121.svg" alt="drawing" width="330"/>